BlenderCN-Org/OpenPipelineIO/README.md

 - for Animation, Game, VFX
 - Previous data preparation must be gathered to activate each task.
 - Insert the concept of Unreal Engine : Actor(char, prop), Location, Logic
-- If we use database, we will use AWS.
+- If we use database, we will use AWS.(For on-demand service, a small amount of data is free and stable.)

 ## Need